 Design Hotel Chennai by jüSTa This 26-room boutique hotel is an oasis of high-energy design nestled in Chennai’s glitziest mall–Phoenix Marketcity.
 You have instant access to the city’s most exceptional shopping options and a host of eateries within the mall.
 The hotel’s contemporary design language also draws from traditional South Indian art forms.

-Thanjavur: The 1,000-year old Brihadeeswarar temple in Thanjavur (a five-hour drive) is one of India’s true architectural masterpieces.
+The 1,000-year old Brihadeeswarar Temple in Thanjavur (a five-hour drive) is one of India’s true architectural masterpieces.
 The all-new Svatma, a boutique luxury hotel is a perfect abode to explore this UNESCO World Heritage Site and the town of Thanjavur, or Tanjore, as some call it.